Previous Page Next Page

 BEI recommends that CPS provide clients who are deaf or hard of hearing with interpreters certified at Level III, IV, or V. Using one of the recommended levels of interpreter services helps to ensure that the ADA definition of a qualified interpreter is met.

-CPS staff may contact one of the DHHS program specialists listed on the DHHS Specialists page of the DARS Web site to request a referral to appropriately certified interpreters.
+CPS staff may contact one of the DHHS program specialists listed on the DHHS Specialists page of the HHS website to request a referral to appropriately certified interpreters.
 When a client requests an interpreter or other auxiliary aid or service, CPS staff must document the request clearly and conspicuously in IMPACT and the client’s case record and include the need in any service plan throughout the life of the case.

 Instances requiring interpreter services include, but are not limited to the following: